YSabbagh2425/Project-Uno-Revised/README.md

 - Add keyboard implementation from your pc.
 - Add more GUI and graphical improvements
 - Make a score count and more words/categories added.
+- Bugs: fix the space ship on reset and stop input of keys after game end.